Slow Cooker Pork Chops Recipe

 - 2. Transfer to a 5-qt. slow cooker.
 Pour broth over chops.
 Cook, covered, on low for 2-3 hours or until meat is tender.

 - 3. Remove pork to a serving plate and keep warm.
-Whisk remaining flour into cooking juices until smooth; cook, covered, on high until sauce is thickened.
+Whisk remaining flour into cooking juices until smooth; cook, covered, on high until gravy is thickened.
 Yield: 4 servings.

 Reviews for Slow Cooker Pork Chops